graphhopper/graphhopper/docs/core/low-level-api.md

 routing a lot faster (~8 times).

 That splitting into pillar and tower nodes is also the reason why there can't be a unique mapping from one OSM node ID to exactly one GraphHopper node ID.
-And as one OSM Way is often splitted into multiple edges the same applies for edge IDs too.
+And as one OSM Way is often split into multiple edges the same applies for edge IDs too.

 ### What are virtual edges and nodes?